Sleepless9/Linux_learning_note/README.md

 # Linux_learning_note
-Some problems when using Linex OS
+Some problems when using Linux OS